 It’s not been easy already as I mentioned previously in this post on why I am going cruelty-free and why the process is difficult already.
 What I realised is, that there aren’t many shampoo/hair brands that are cruelty-free.
-In fact not one of my previous shampoo products are cruelty-free, which is really annoying because they work with my hair so well.
+In fact, not one of my previous shampoo products is cruelty-free, which is really annoying because they work with my hair so well.
 But nope, after the last drop is used I will be swapping to John Freida or Lee Stafford.
 Any recommendations on what to buy from them?

 I’ve been using Botanics for awhile now, in fact, before they decided to spend money on promotion and collaborations their products were literally a couple of quid in Boots.
 I found them as I wanted a moisturiser that I wasn’t just paying for packaging and brand name and finding out they were cruelty-free just sweetened the deal even more.
-I’ve tried all of their hydrating day cream moisturisers and eventually bought their rose-hip cleanser and hibiscus eye-makeup remover.
+I’ve tried all of their hydrating day cream moisturisers and eventually bought their All Bright cleanser and hibiscus eye-makeup remover.

 I no longer use Botanics for moisturiser as I recently switched over to Boots Essentials, after a quick google search of *is Boots Essentials Cruelty-free* when staring at the super cheap moisturisers on the shelf confirmed, yes.
 Well that quickly jumped in my basket and after flying through one cucumber moisturiser at only £1.50 I went back to the store for another, unfortunately, everyone had noticed the 3 for £3 deal and they’d gone so I bought 2 of the original moisturisers and one cucumber eye cream as I was slowly coming to the last of my Soap & Glory.